ComparativeGenomicsToolkit/hal2vg/README.md

 ## Installing Dependencies

+#### vg

+* [vg](https://github.com/vgteam/vg) must be downloaded and built before hal2vg
+* Edit hal2vg/include.mk and make sure that VGDIR points to the correct vg directory

 #### HDF5 1.10.1 with C++ API enabled

+* Use build from [Progressive Cactus](https://github.com/glennhickey/progressiveCactus) by downloading and building Progressive Cactus *then* running `. environment` in the progressive cactus directory before building hal2vg.

-* Local install from source into DIR (do not need root password)
+* Or Local install from source into DIR (do not need root password)

      `mkdir DIR/hdf5`
      `wget http://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.10/hdf5-1.10.1/src/hdf5-1.10.1.tar.gz`